The HSUS Indiana Agriculture Advisory Council

 Local farmers, producers and other agriculture professionals join with The HSUS to foster better animal welfare and environmental stewardship

-Meet the local farmers who make up our Indiana Agriculture Council, the seventh in our growing system of state agriculture councils.
+Meet the members of the HSUS Indiana Agriculture Council, part of our growing system of state agriculture councils.

 James D. Benham